Please click on each section to expand further:

 - In benchmarking studies or database analyses local comparable companies are preferred, whilst European or regional comparable companies are usually accepted.
 Single-year analyses are preferred, but multiyear analyses are often accepted.
 Generally, the validity of benchmark studies is often challenged by the tax authorities.

 - German tax authorities are not permitted to use 'secret comparables'.

 - There are also no published “safe harbours” or norms in Germany.

 Advance Pricing Agreements (APAs), dispute avoidance and resolution

-- The administrative competence for APAs is centralized in the Federal Central Tax Office.
+- The German competent authority for APAs is the Federal Central Tax Office (Bundeszentralamt für Steuern, BZSt).

 German tax authorities and taxpayer behaviour

-- German tax authorities have been focusing increasingly on transfer prices and we see no end to this development.
-Within the German tax authorities, we see a growing specialisation of transfer pricing tax auditors on areas of special interest, eg financial transactions.
-Tax auditors place a lot of importance on the economic analyses but also on the completeness of the underlying legal documents (agreements, policies, etc.).
+- Within the German tax authorities, we see a growing specialisation of transfer pricing tax auditors on areas of special interest, e.g. financial transactions.
+Tax auditors place a lot of importance on formal requirements, the economic analyses, and on the completeness of the underlying legal documents (agreements, policies etc.).